neoforged/.github/primers/1.21.11/index.md

     - `GlTexture#modesDirty`, `flushModeChanges` are removed
     - `GlTextureView#getFbo` - Gets the framebuffer object of a texture, using the cache if present.
 - `com.mojang.blaze3d.pipeline.RenderTarget#filterMode`, `setFilterMode` are removed
+- `com.mojang.blaze3d.platform.TextureUtil`
-- `com.mojang.blaze3d.platform.TextureUtil#solidify` - Modifies the texture by packing and unpacking the pixels to better help with non-darkened interiors within mipmaps.
+    - `solidify` - Modifies the texture by packing and unpacking the pixels to better help with non-darkened interiors within mipmaps.
+    - `fillEmptyAreasWithDarkColor` - Sets empty pixels to an empty pixel whose RGB value is the darkest color in the image.
 - `com.mojang.blaze3d.shaders.ShaderSource` - A functional interface that gets the shader source from its id and type as a string.
 - `com.mojang.blaze3d.systems`
     - `GpuDevice`